 Agricultural producers are accustomed to weather conditions influencing their activities.
-Decision-making in the face of weather variation (and a range of other challenges) is a constant element of farming life.
+Decision-making in the face of weather variation, and a range of other challenges, is a constant element of farming life.
 However, climate change is anticipated to bring a different scope and scale of change from that previously experienced.

-The Regional Adaptation Strategies are regional level plans (for the Cowichan, Delta, Peace and Cariboo) that delve more deeply into the highest priorities for producers, as well as strategies and actions for adaptation.
-Some of the overall impacts of climate change for BC agriculture have been identified as follows:
+The Regional Adaptation Strategies are regional-level plans that delve more deeply into the highest priorities for producers and outline strategies and actions for adaptation.
+These are being developed as part of the Regional Adaptation Program.

 - More frequent occurrence and severity of summer drought; water shortages in more regions

-- More frequent and intense “extreme” weather events (wind-storms, forest fires, hail, droughts and floods)
+- More frequent and intense extreme weather events (windstorms, forest fires, hail, droughts and floods)

 - Increase in growing degree days (heat units) and a longer frost free season, leading to a potential for broader range of viable crops in some regions

 - Increase in pest and disease pressure due to winter survival